Symphony No. 9 (Bruckner): Genesis

 The Adagio (third movement) was completed on 30 November 1894.
 With regard to the final movement, the following entry can be found in Bruckner's calendar: "24.
-Mai [1]895 1.mal Finale neue Scitze".
+Mai [1]895 1.mal Finale neue Scitze" ("24th May 1895 first new sketch of finale").
 Overall, the work on the Ninth stretched over the long period from 1887 to 1896 and had to be interrupted repeatedly due to revisions to other works and Bruckner's deteriorating health.
 Bruckner died during the work on the fourth movement, before completing the symphony.

-The Ninth Symphony has only one version, consisting of three movements with extensive sketches of the finale.
-If Bruckner has lived to complete the finale, he would almost certainly have gone over the other movements and made adjustments.
-Thus what we have is a work in progress.